Limited launch: MAY batch, 85% claimed

 The ritual compounds the problem.
 You reach for something when you're stressed, when you need to focus, when you're bored.
 The hand-to-mouth motion, the oral fixation, the micro-break from whatever you're doing.
 These behavioral patterns become fused with the chemical dependency, making both harder to break in isolation.

 And here's the part nobody talks about: the U.S. smoking rate just dropped below 10% for the first time in 2024, with 9.9% of adults reporting cigarette use.
 But 6.9% of adults now report current e-cigarette use.
 Nicotine didn't go away.
 It just changed delivery systems.
-That tells you a lot about what happens when you quit smoking and start vaping on a population level.
+That shows progress on smoking, but also how nicotine use is shifting rather than disappearing.

 A Better Question: What Do You Actually Want From the Habit?

-Strip away the nicotine, and what most people are really after is the ritual and the cognitive effect.
+For many people, part of the pull is not just nicotine itself, but the ritual, the pause, and the feeling of a quick mental shift.
 The brief sharpening of focus.
 The moment of calm.
 The signal to your brain that it's time to lock in.

 That's worth examining honestly.
 Because if you could get the focus and the ritual without the nicotine dependency, without the formaldehyde, without the escalating tolerance that makes you need more and more, why wouldn't you?
 Knowing what happens when you quit smoking and start vaping should push you to ask what the real next step looks like.